1. Applicable Terms Used in the Policy

-Augsburg College has listed specific definitions regarding prohibited sexual conduct.
-The College will consider violations of any Federal, State, or local law that relate to sexual misconduct.
-Furthermore, any conduct or action that relates to sexual misconduct, sexual impropriety, or other sexual misdeed will be examined to determine if it falls within the scope of the College’s Sexual Misconduct Policy and if any further action is necessary regardless of whether it is specifically defined herein.
+Augsburg University has listed specific definitions regarding prohibited sexual conduct.
+The University will consider violations of any Federal, State, or local law that relate to sexual misconduct.
+Furthermore, any conduct or action that relates to sexual misconduct, sexual impropriety, or other sexual misdeed will be examined to determine if it falls within the scope of the University’s Sexual Misconduct Policy and if any further action is necessary regardless of whether it is specifically defined herein.

 Consent requires words or overt actions by a person indicating a freely given present agreement to perform a particular sexual act with another person.
 Silence or the absence of resistance does not imply consent.
 It is a voluntary agreement to engage in sexual activity between individuals of legal age.
 Consent means the person is freely giving their present agreement to engage in sexual activity.
 Consent must be given at every stage of sexual activity.
 Past consent does not imply future consent.
 Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.